Skip to content

 A Review of Why God Is a Woman by Nin Andrews

-This review first appeared on Fourth & Sycamore.
-Nin Andrews’s Why God Is a Woman (BOA Editions, 2015), part of the American Poets Continuum Series, is a simple enough… Read more “A Review of Why God Is a Woman by Nin Andrews”
+In Why God Is a Woman (BOA Editions, 2015), Nin Andrews uses clean, unpretentious language to give us a series of short prose poems that tell of a… Read more “A Review of Why God Is a Woman by Nin Andrews”

 A Review of Citizen: An American Lyric by Claudia Rankine